libo990418/libo990418.github.io/_pages/about.md

 * Structural basis for complexity-building single-atom catalysis
 * Computational predictions of novel organic semiconductors
 * Geometric deep learning for data-driven molecular discovery

-While still in transition, computational biology will be B.L.'s main research focus in the upcoming years.

 Prior to this, B.L. obtained a B.S. in Chemistry from studies in Tianjin and Nankai Universities with visits to UCLA, UC Berkeley and Caltech.
 He worked with Profs.
 [K. N. Houk](https://www.chem.ucla.edu/houk/) (UCLA), Yanfeng Dang (TJU), Dongbing Zhao (NKU) and many others on computational studies of complex catalytic reactions regarding: